 She lets out a shy laugh.
 Her eyes lighten up.
 Her voice is warm.
 This is going well.

 We are seated on a window booth in the upstairs lounge at Artlantis coffee house.
 From the booth, you can see the streets in all its hustle and bustle.
-Across the road, you can see the ever busy flower vendors at City Market engrossed in their trade.
+Across the road, the ever busy flower vendors at City Market are engrossed in their trade.
 The café is full.
 It’s a Friday, people are in no hurry to get home.